 Let’s be clear about one thing straight away: Folate is really important for pregnancy.
 This B vitamin (B9, to be exact) is an essential nutrient that supports neural tube development during pregnancy.
 And beyond supporting your baby, it’s important for you too.
-It’s involved with gene expression, helps make the neurotransmitters in your brain involved with mood regulation, and supports red blood cell formation.
-In other words, folate is a big-time overachiever—which is exactly what you want to support a healthy pregnancy.
+It’s involved with DNA methylation (a process related to gene expression) and supports red blood cell formation.
+All in all, it's an important nutrient to look for in a prenatal multivitamin.

 Notice how we’re emphasizing folate rather than folic acid?
-That’s because while folic acid supplements get a lot of buzz as a prenatal must-have, folic acid may not be the most ideal form of folate for your body to use.
-Let's get into it below, so you know exactly what you should be looking for in your prenatal vitamin.
+That’s because while folic acid supplements get a lot of buzz as a prenatal must-have, folic acid may not be the most ideal form of folate.
+The good news?
+There's an alternative to look out for when shopping for a prenatal.
+Let's get into the specifics below.